Skip to content

 Lauren Weisner

-Lauren Weisner is a research scientist in ICJIA’s Center for Violence Prevention and Intervention Research.
+Lauren Weisner is a Research Scientist in ICJIA’s Center for Violence Prevention and Intervention Research.
 Lauren has worked on a variety of projects, including an evaluation of the Pathway to Enterprise for Returning Citizens program and a statewide survey of police chiefs on naloxone administration.
-Prior to joining ICJIA, Lauren...
+Her current work focuses on...